julelang/manual/src/responsiveness/expressions.md

 	_ = Test{a: 10, b: "foo"}
 }
 ```
 In the example program above, a variable named `Test` may shadow the `Test` structure.
-But in the case of a struct literal, the compiler knows there is must be a type, so it uses the structure and not the variable for the type.
+But in the case of a struct literal, the compiler knows there must be a type, so it uses the structure and not the variable for the type.